fotioudim/NWC-SAFer/README.md

 ### :wrench: Prerequisites

 You just need to have installed Python language preferrably > 3.10 version and a Python package/dependency management tool like Pip, Poetry, Conda etc.

+The tool is compatible with all popular OS.

 <!-- Installation -->
 ### :gear: Installation